sudo-suhas/elastic-builder/src/README.md

 Starting from the base folder `src`, `index.js` simply pulls in all the concrete classes and re-exports them under the same object so that you can access all queries and aggregations.
-It also adds helper methods so that the class, for example `MatchQuery` can be instantiated with `bob.matchQuery()` thereby avoiding the `new` keyword.
+It also adds helper methods so that the class, for example `MatchQuery` can be instantiated with `esb.matchQuery()` thereby avoiding the `new` keyword.
 This means there are 2 ways of doing the same thing.
 While this is not ideal, the reason for doing so because the documentation, type definitions declare classes and it might be confusing to access them using only functions.
 I am open to rethinking this approach.